 “What was the point of it all?
 So many failures.”

 Why?
 Because I am Randall Dean Clark.
 Every single day, I am torn between wanting to give up and wanting to go on.
 I look at the world and it seems like such a bleak, desolate place, like the Mojave Wasteland.
 So much greed, corruption, fear, anger, ignorance, pain, hopelessness, despair.
 I often wonder what’s the point of it all, and yet I keep trying.
-The only meaning in life for me is the good I might do for others and the hope that it makes the world a little bit better for someone else.
+The only meaning in life for me is the good I might do for others, the hope that it makes the world a little bit better for someone else, and preparing my children to survive in this world without me.

 Seeing how the effects of Randall’s actions echo down through the years, not because he’s some mystical magical supernatural god, but simply because he’s a human being who suffered immense pain and loss, yet in spite of “so many failures,” still chose to go on, to survive, to educate, to have compassion for those in need and righteous fury for those who would enslave or cannibalize others — that’s the most meaningful story I’ve ever experienced in a video game.